 Flight Deals in Europe

-Whenever I apply for a house sit gig, I check Skyscanner first to get an idea of the price of flights to that city.
+Whenever I apply for a house sit gig, I compare prices on Skyscanner first to get an idea of the price of flights to that city.
 Flights from Nice to Scandinavian countries tend to be expensive, so I focus on cities where the top budget airlines fly: Easy Jet, Ryan Air, Eurowings, Wizz Air, Vueling, and a few others.
 The cheapest destinations departing Nice are usually Barcelona, Budapest, Vienna, Geneva, Zurich, Rome, Venice, and London.

 My flight from Nice to Budapest on Wizz Air costs $65, which includes one checked bag.
 From Vienna to Nice I booked Eurowings for $59 (plus baggage).
 These fares are pretty good, but last year I actually booked a flight from Marrakech, Morocco to London for just $31!
 There are amazing deals out there if you just know where to look!